gustavobastian/AdminPageNurse/README.md

 Administration page for Message Nurse System

+DISCLAIMER: "this work was part of the end project for the IoT specialist diploma of UBA, in order to run it is needed, you mus install dependencies with --legacy-peer-deps, and after that audit fix.
+The repository owner makes no warranties or guarantees regarding the accuracy, completeness, or usefulness of the information provided.
+The user is solely responsible for any risks associated with using the repository's contents.
+Any use of the software or documentation is at the user's own risk."

 ## Overall system description

 This web page is part of a system that includes a mobile messaging application, a MQTT broker and a backend server.